Kanishk3813/SnakeGuard/README.md

 - **GPS Integration:** Geo-tags each detection for precise location tracking
 - **Automated Alerting:** Sends notifications to forest officials and local authorities
 - **Web Dashboard:** Interactive interface for monitoring detections and activity patterns
+- **Incident Playbooks:** SOP builder that auto-attaches checklists, contacts, and first-aid guides to each detection
 - **Offline Capability:** Works without internet connectivity in remote areas

 ## 🔧 Tech Stack